bracketbear/website-monorepo/README.md

 # Bracket Bear Website

+## Introduction to the package
 This is a monorepo for the website.
 The app is essentially a Nuxt front-end with a Strapi CMS.
-Currently, we're using

 ## Requirements
 This app requires Yarn.